Skip to main content

 2. Aggregated Granular Data:

-This type of granular data encapsulates measurements or events that occurred within a specified time interval.
-As an example, the code snippet below illustrates two instances where smartwatch step counts were aggregated over five-minute intervals.
+For example, the code snippet below shows two instances where a smartwatch aggregated step counts over five-minute intervals.

 "steps_granular_data_array": [